Joint Beamforming Design for RIS-enabled Integrated Positioning and Communication in Millimeter Wave Systems: Introduction

 \subsection{Backgrounds and Motivations}

 Integrated sensing and communication (ISAC) is regarded as an important and promising technology for future beyond 5G (B5G) and 6G wireless networks \cite{Liu2022JSAC, Wei2022MCOM}.
-The ISAC system aims to achieve high-quality communication services and powerful sensing capabilities at the same time.
-Commonly, the radar is applied to the system to enable the sensing function, such as joint radar and communication (JRC) \cite{Feng2020JCC} and joint communication and radar (JCR) \cite{Kumari2021JSTSP}.
-Recently, the widespread application of the millimeter waves enables us to consider the advantages of using this technology to design the integrated system.
+ISAC systems are designed to provide both robust communication services and efficient sensing capabilities simultaneously.
+To achieve this, radar functionalities are often integrated into these systems.
+Examples include joint radar and communication (JRC) systems \cite{Feng2020JCC} and joint communication and radar (JCR) systems \cite{Kumari2021JSTSP}.
+With the growing adoption of millimeter-wave technology, there is an opportunity to leverage its advantages for the design of such integrated systems.

-In the case of the millimeter wave assisted integrated system, we are more concerned with the positioning performance in sensing capabilities.
-Relay on high bandwidth and high temporal resolution, millimeter waves have potentials for both communication and positioning.
-Therefore, we formulate an integrated positioning and communication (IPAC) system with the millimeter wave in \cite{Sun2023TCOMM}.
-However, the propagation of millimeter wave signals is sensitive to the environment, such as object obstructions.
-Or even worst, the obstruction causes the signal transmission to be interrupted.
-In this case, the ISAC and/or IPAC system cannot work well.
-To address this issue, reconfigurable intelligent surface (RIS) is proposed to provide an efficient strategy and solution.
+In the context of a millimeter wave-enabled integrated system, particular emphasis is placed on enhancing the positioning capabilities within the sensing domain.
+Thanks to its high bandwidth and temporal resolution, the millimeter wave offers promising prospects for both communication and positioning tasks.
+Hence, an integrated positioning and communication (IPAC) system, harnessing the potential of millimeter waves, is formulated in our previous work \cite{Sun2023TCOMM}.
+However, the propagation characteristics of millimeter wave signals are notably influenced by environmental factors, such as obstructions and interruptions caused by obstacles.
+Such obstructions severely impact the performance of ISAC and/or IPAC systems, often rendering them ineffective.
+To tackle this challenge, the concept of a reconfigurable intelligent surface (RIS) is introduced as an innovative strategy and solution.

-RIS, also known as intelligent reflecting surface (IRS), has been considered as a revolutionary technology for wireless networks, which is composed of massive passive components.
-RIS adjusts phase shifts of the incident electromagnetic wave to reconfigure the wireless environment and build a virtual line-of-sight (VLoS) link for transmission signals \cite{Penglu2021TVT, Liu2022TWC}.
-RIS-aided system enables the improvement of both the communication quality and positioning performance in harsh environments \cite{Li2022TCOMM}.
-Therefore, the study of the RIS-based IPAC millimeter wave system has important values and significance.
+RIS, also known as an intelligent reflecting surface (IRS), has been considered as a revolutionary technology for wireless networks.
+Comprising an array of passive components, the RIS presents a novel approach.
+It operates by adjusting the phase shifts of incident electromagnetic waves, thereby reconfiguring the wireless environment and establishing virtual line-of-sight (VLoS) links for signal transmission \cite{Penglu2021TVT, Liu2022TWC}.
+RIS-aided system enables the improvement of both communication quality and positioning performance, particularly in challenging and harsh environments \cite{Li2022TCOMM}.
+As a result, the exploration of RIS-based IPAC millimeter wave systems holds immense value and significance in the realm of wireless communication and positioning.